 However, there’s no silver bullet for marketing effectively through the [glossary_exclude]Clubhouse[/glossary_exclude] platform.
 Hosts and speakers must provide a steady stream of high-value content tailored to the real-life needs of their followers and respective listeners.

 A powerful marketing tool: FOMO

-In our shifting world, fear of missing out (FOMO) is one of the main drivers behind increasingly frantic consumption of news, social media and podcasts worldwide.
+In our shifting world, fear of missing out (FOMO) is one of the main drivers behind the increasingly frantic consumption of news, social media, and podcasts worldwide.
 However, all these channels offer catch-up options, as their content remains available for access by late-comers.